OSDeploy/GitBook/osconfig/advanced-configuration/README.md

 ## Requirements

-I add a Requirements section to my scripts to filter out compatibility.
-While you can do this in your own scripts, this makes things easy if I want to apply a PS1 script to Windows 10 only as we still deploy Windows 7 in my environment.
-If I have a PowerShell script that I want to target to Windows 10 1803, then I can specify this as well.
+I add a Requirements section to my scripts to filter out Operating System compatibility.
+In the first example, this script will only execute on Windows 10 1803

 ```
 #======================================================================================